How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 1: Certainty Equivalents

+We show that the qualitative findings in this section are robust to certain natural changes in the eligible set and the feature set.
+Together with the robustness check in Section \ref{sec:RestrictivenessGames}, these results also speak to the sensitivity of the restrictiveness measure in general: although the measure will typically vary with these specifications, it may not be very sensitive in practice for many economic models of interest.

-The restrictiveness measure depends on the choice of distribution $\mu$, which we chose to be uniform.
-The uniform distribution is the same as $\mbox{beta}(1,1)$, so to test the sensitivity of the restrictiveness measure we consider nearby $\mbox{beta}(a,b)$ distributions, with parameters $(a,b)$ sampled from a uniform distribution over $[0.9,1.1]\times [0.9,1.1]$.
+\paragraph{Different distribution over the eligible set.} The uniform distribution is the same as $\mbox{beta}(1,1)$, so to test the sensitivity of the restrictiveness measure we consider nearby $\mbox{beta}(a,b)$ distributions with parameters $(a,b)$ sampled from a uniform distribution over $[0.9,1.1]\times [0.9,1.1]$.
 For each $(a,b)$ pair, we generate certainty equivalents from a $\mbox{beta}(a,b)$ distribution over the prize range, again keeping only those functions $f$ that satisfy FOSD.
-Over 100 such distributions $\mbox{beta}(a,b)$, the average restrictiveness is 0.30, with a min value of 0.17 and a max value of 0.41.
-Thus our finding that CPT is quite flexible is robust to these perturbations in $\mu$.\footnote{The variation in restrictiveness is bounded by the total variation distance between the primitive choices of $\mu$ (see (\ref{eq:bound})), but it can be difficult to compute the total variation distance between complex choices of $\mu$.}
+Over 100 such distributions $\mbox{beta}(a,b)$, the average restrictiveness is 0.29, with a minimum value of 0.27 and a maximum value of 0.32.

-Next, in Appendix \ref{app:CPT_Alt}, we compute the restrictiveness of the model with respect to a different background constraint, dropping the FOSD restrictions in (2) and (3) while keeping the range restriction in (1).
-We would expect the restrictiveness of CPT to increase in this case, since (for all parameter values) CPT obeys first-order stochastic dominance.
-We find however that the restrictiveness of CPT relative to this larger permissible set, 0.35, is only slightly higher than the restrictiveness of 0.29 that we find for the main specification of $\mathcal{F}_{\mathcal{M}}$.\footnote{Normalization plays an important role here: CPT's errors are substantially higher when we drop FOSD, but so are the errors of the naive benchmark (Expected Value).
-CPT's \emph{relative} performance compared to the naive benchmark is comparable, whether or not we impose FOSD.} This reinforces our finding that CPT is not very restrictive.
+\paragraph{Different eligible set.} Next, we compute the restrictiveness of CPT$(\alpha,\delta,\gamma$) with respect to an eligible set that imposes the range restriction in (i) but drops the FOSD restrictions in (ii).
+The model's errors are substantially higher when we drop FOSD (increasing from 63.75 to 102.41), but so are the errors of the Expected Value benchmark.
+The relative performance of CPT$(\alpha,\delta,\gamma)$ compared to the expected-value baseline is nearly identical regardless of whether or not we impose FOSD: the model's restrictiveness relative to this larger eligible set is 0.29 (compared to 0.28 relative to the original eligible set).

-Our analysis so far leaves open the possibility that the flexibility of the 4-parameter CPT model is specific to the domain of binary lotteries.
-In Appendix \ref{app:three}, we evaluate the restrictiveness of CPT on a set of 3-outcome lotteries from \citet{BernheimSprenger}.
-We find that CPT is indeed more restrictive on this domain, but still quite flexible: Its restrictiveness on these lotteries is $0.50$.
-In particular, CPT is much less restrictive than the models of initial play that we study in Section \ref{games}.